COVID-stricken Oregon deploys National Guard to hospitals

 “I cannot emphasize enough the seriousness of this crisis for all Oregonians, especially those needing emergency and intensive care,” Brown said, reiterating that message.
 “When our hospitals are full with COVID-19 patients, there may not be room for someone needing care after a car crash, a heart attack, or other emergency situation.”

+The Delta variant now makes up 96% of all samples tested, up from just 15% six weeks ago, according to Oregon Health Authority data.

+“The harsh, and frustrating reality is that the Delta variant has changed everything,” the governor said.

-Oregon, once seen as a pandemic success story, has seen that progress slip away in recent weeks as the highly contagious delta variant gains a foothold in counties with lower vaccination rates.
-The state kept an indoor mask mandate in place until June, shut down restaurants and businesses and had strict indoor capacity limits long after other states had returned to near-normal.
+Oregon, once viewed as a pandemic success story, has seen that progress slip away in recent weeks as the highly contagious Delta variant gains a foothold in counties with lower vaccination rates.
+The state kept an indoor mask mandate and social distancing rules in place until June 30, shut down restaurants, bars, gyms and other businesses repeatedly since March 2020 and had strict indoor capacity limits for businesses long after other states had returned to near-normal.

-Amid the surge, Brown has mandated masks for all students and staff in K-12 schools when classes resume later this month regardless of vaccination status, and a new statewide indoor mask mandate took effect Friday.
+Amid the surge, Brown has mandated masks for all students and staff in K-12 schools when classes resume later this month regardless of vaccination status and a new statewide indoor mask mandate took effect Friday.

 But earlier this week, hospitals warned that Oregon’s record-setting virus hospitalization numbers were pushing them to capacity and some have already had to start delaying care for non-COVID conditions.
 Several counties in southern Oregon, where fewer than half of eligible adults are vaccinated, are particularly hard hit.